Kalsia: History

 The state of Kalsia was founded by Gurbaksh Singh in 1760.
 He joined the Kroria Misl of the Sikh Confederacy.
 Maharaja Ranjit Singh had granted the estate of Chhachhrauli to Raja Gurbaksh Singh, a commander of his troops and a resident of Kalsia village.
-Maharaja Goorbaksh Singh named the state "Kalsia" and Chhachhrauli became its capital city.
+Maharaja Goorbaksh Sigh named the state "Kalsia" and Chhachhrauli became its capital city.

 Raja Gurbaksh Singh was not famous, but his successor and son, Jodh Singh was an able person.
 At that time the area of Kalsia state comprised the territory between the Yamuna and the Markanda stream.
 Jodh Singh captured Dera Basi from Sardar Khajan Singh and also acquired territories of Lohal and Achrak.
 When Maharaja Ranjit Singh attacked and occupied Naraingarh in the Shivaliks in 1807, Jodh Singh was with him.
 In recognition of his services, Ranjit Singh presented him territories of Badala, Kameri and Chhabbal.

 Jodh Singh died in Multan in 1818.
 After his death, his son Sobha Singh assumed charge of Kalsia state and held it until his death in 1858.
 Lahna Singh, his successor sided with the British in crushing the revolt of 1857.